Lindblad-like quantum tomography for non-Markovian quantum dynamical maps: Results

+with the minimum located in the same place as the maximum of the original likelihood.
+The optimization problem is thus converted into a non-linear minimization of this Lindbladian cost function.
 By minimizing this non-convex estimator or, instead, a convex approximation based on linearization and/or compressed sensing~\cite{dobrynin2024compressedsensing}, LQT provides an estimate of the generators $\hat{H},\hat{G}$ that yield the best match with the observed data, where we will use hats to refer to estimated quantities.
-We note that this minimization is subject to constraints on Hamiltonian Hermicity and Lindblad matrix semidefinite positiveness.
+We note that this minimization is subject to constraints on Hamiltonian hermicity and Lindblad matrix semidefinite positiveness.